It’s no secret that search engines are getting smarter.

 Google has made significant efforts to elevate sites with high authority and relevance and demote less credible domains.
 If your goal is to use content to organically draw in new audiences, you must strive to be the best.

-And that’s exactly how the Human Marketing team approaches content for our clients (and the secret to our success).
+And that’s exactly how the Human team approaches content for our clients (and the secret to our success).

 Need help getting your content strategy off the ground?
 We can help!